Free shipping on all orders

 Mark Weakland is a literacy consultant and coach, author, and musician.

 Mark holds a master’s of education degree from the University of Pittsburgh.
 His teaching certifications include general science, special education, elementary education, and reading.
 He studied in Japan under the auspices of the Japanese Fulbright Memorial Fund.
-During his 23 years in public education, he was a 4th and 5th grade learning support teacher, a reading consultant, and a Title I reading specialist, K-6.
+During his twenty-three years in public education, he was a fourth- and fifth-grade learning support teacher, a reading consultant, and a Title I reading specialist, K-6.
 His work with struggling learners and students with disabilities has taught him that all children can learn a great deal, and this makes him passionate about best practice literacy instruction.

 In 2014 Mark founded Mark Weakland Literacy.
 Through his business, Mark presents nationally, works regionally with school districts to strengthen their literacy programs, and regularly teaches in elementary and middle school classrooms.
 His model lessons focus on writing instruction, reading strategies and routines, and effective instructional techniques that engage all learners.

 Mark exercises his creativity through writing and music, as well as teaching.
 His award-winning books for children include more than fifty informational picture books, a book of poetry (and audio book), and a middle grade novel, The West End Tree House Mystery.
 His essays and humor pieces for grownups have been published in The Funny Times and Reading Today; his resource books for teachers include The Dramatically Different Classroom (with Christine Laitta) and Super Core!
 Supercharging Your Basal Reading Program (ILA, 2014).